na-na-hi/renget/archive/smgenlorePh2P2.md

 -> *O\_O* <-

-   So...*{woah, just a second, I'm still trying to take that in}*
+   So... *{woah, just a second, I'm still trying to take that in}*

 -> *...* <-

    So.
-These two prepubescent brats spent the last few weeks *~~teleporting bread~~* mercilessly slaughtering an innumerable amount of innocents *(for the scope indicated, by the lore's own admission - easily tens of millions, if not more - 7, digits - XX,XXX,XXX dead by Scylla and Charybdis's personal action)* along various ruined and flooded coastlines - \*basically uncontested\* - right under the noses of the Divine Realm, while the Gods cautiously waited to siege out Tiamat's attack.
+These two prepubescent brats spent the last few weeks *~~teleporting bread~~* mercilessly slaughtering an innumerable, incomprehensible amount of innocents *(for the scope indicated, by the lore's own admission - easily tens of millions, if not more - 7, digits - XX,XXX,XXX dead by Scylla and Charybdis's personal action)* along various ruined and flooded coastlines - \*basically uncontested\* - right under the noses of the Divine Realm, while the Gods cautiously waited to siege out Tiamat's attack.
-   See, the ~~two girls~~ girl and Charybdis 'claim' to have been trying to bait Zeus out into the open for Tiamat (and themselves) to deal with, but I mean, holy fucking shit calm down - because as of now, Danger-Duo right here easily have the shared highest killcount *in the entire narrative so far as of writing* - the two far more than likely out-killing Ares when he was genociding cthultists.
+   See, the ~~two girls~~ girl and Charybdis 'claim' to have been trying to bait Zeus out into the open for Tiamat (and themselves) to deal with, but I mean, holy fucking shit calm down - because as of now, Danger-Duo right here easily have the shared highest killcount *in the entire narrative so far as of writing* - the two far more than likely that not, out-killing Ares when he was deliberately genociding cthultists.
+Ares was just killing off one figure's followers to piss it off - Scylla and Charybdis did the same... *but for everyone*.

 -> *...* <-

    *I guess that's what happens when you have nuke-Ults that reset on a kill, vs things that are extremely easy to kill.*

+***Scylla, Charybdis & the Strait of Messina aside***: *https://rentry.org/smgenloreasidespt2#scylla-charybdis-the-strait-of-messina*

 -> *...* <-